Akamiblade1297/CardsGame/README.md

 # Cards game
 ---
-I made this one to play some cards games with my friends like Munchkin or similar.
+I made this one to play some card games with my friends like Munchkin or similar.